aerographql/documentation/source/_posts/tutorial/getting-started.md

 } );
 ```

-> ---
-> They key point here is that AeroGraphQL provide you a valid GraphQL schema that can be directly provided to any GraphQL compliant server.
+> **They key point here is that AeroGraphQL provide you a valid GraphQL schema that can be directly provided to any GraphQL compliant server.
-> This schema is automatically builded with all it's resolver correctly wired, so just have to inject it.
+> This schema is automatically builded with all it's resolvers correctly wired, so just have to inject it.**
->

 > The BaseSchema expose 2 members:
 > * **graphQLSchema**: Which is the final GraphQL Schema to use
 > * rootInjector: Which will be used later on...
-> ---

 ## Implement our resolvers